ksharinarayanan/SSRFire/README.md

 ![SSRFIRE](https://github.com/michaelben6/SSRFIRE/blob/master/static/ssrfire.png)

 ### Syntax
-./ssrfire.sh domain.com yourserver.com
+./ssrfire.sh -d domain.com -s yourserver.com -f custom_file.txt -c cookies"

-**domain.com**     ---> The website you want to test

-**yourserver.com** ---> Your server which logs any incoming traffic Eg. Burp colloborator
+**domain.com**        --->  The domain for which you want to test" **yourserver.com**    --->  Your server which detects SSRF.
+Eg. Burp colloborator" **custom_file.txt**   --->  Optional argument.
+You give your own custom URLs instead of using gau" **cookies**           --->  Optional argument.
+To send requests as an authenticated user"

-If you don't have burpsuite professional, you can use [ssrftest.com](https://www.ssrftest.com).
+If you don't have burpsuite professional, you can use [ssrftest.com](https://www.ssrftest.com) as your server.

 ### Requirements
 Since this uses GAU, FFUF, qsreplace and OpenRedirex, you need GO and python 3.7+.
 You need not have the tools installed, as the script **setup.sh** would install everything.